Yulia Tymoshenko: Electoral campaigning and first arrest

 On 9 February 2001, Tymoshenko founded the Yulia Tymoshenko Bloc (the National Salvation Committee merged into it), a political bloc that received 7.2% of the vote in the 2002 parliamentary election.
-She has been head of the Batkivshchina (Fatherland) political party since the party was organised in 1999.
+She has been head of the Batkivshchyna (Fatherland) political party since its establishment in 1999.

 On 13 February 2001, Tymoshenko was arrested and charged with forging customs documents and smuggling gas in 1997 (while president of UESU).
 Her political supporters organized numerous protest rallies near the Lukyanivska Prison where she was held in custody.

 In a letter to the editor of the British newspaper Financial Times, Tymoshenko claimed that Kuchma was consciously building a totalitarian system in the country:

 I believe that Mr Kuchma's regime may go so far as to eliminate me physically, not just politically, but I have made my choice and will continue to fight him by democratic methods.
 President Kuchma says I have committed a crime.
 My only "crime" has been to fight the corruption, shadow economy and totalitarianism that have been created by this president of Ukraine.
 Yulia Tymoshenko Prisoner of Conscience and Former Deputy Prime Minister, Ukraine.

+On 11 August 2001, civilian and military prosecutors in Russia opened a new criminal case against Tymoshenko accusing her of bribery.
+On 27 December 2005, Russian prosecutors dropped these charges.
+Russian prosecutors had suspended an arrest warrant when she was appointed prime minister, but reinstated it after she was fired in September 2005.
+The prosecutors suspended it again when she came to Moscow for questioning on 25 September 2005.
+Tymoshenko didn't travel to Russia during her first seven months as prime minister (the first Tymoshenko Government).

+Tymoshenko's husband, Oleksandr, spent two years (2002–2004) in hiding in order to avoid incarceration on charges the couple said were unfounded and politically motivated by the former Kuchma administration.